4265 San Felipe # 1000

 PRACTICE AREAS

 We understand that treatment should come as a first priority following an injury.
 However, sometimes it is the treatment itself that leaves you injured.
 In this case, you may have a medical malpractice lawsuit on your hands.
 Medical malpractice claims can be extremely complex and many times involve a lengthy process of discovery.
+It’s important to file a claim early to ensure that you don’t miss the medical malpractice statute of limitations Texas.

 This includes collecting medical records, preparing expert reports, dissolving the other side’s witnesses, and preparing for settlement or trial.
 Though the process of discovery for a medical malpractice suit is lengthy, the amount of time you have to file one is not.
-Here, our attorneys at Reich & Binstock will explain more about the statute of limitations medical malpractice Texas.
+Our attorneys at Reich & Binstock will explain more about the statute of limitations medical malpractice Texas.

 Our attorneys have a deep understanding of Texas medical malpractice laws.
 For this reason, our Houston personal injury lawyers are more than qualified to handle your case.
 To schedule your free consultation with us, please call 713-622-7271 today.